Palestinian stone throwing: In popular culture

 In Palestinian theatre, a play staged at the beginning time of the First Intifada (1987) bore the title Alf Layla wa-Layla min Layāli Rāmi al-Ḥijāra, (A Thousand and One Nights of the Nights of a Stone Thrower) and portrayed an encounter between an Israeli military governor and a Palestinian youth who is represented as a Palestinian David facing down an Israeli Goliath and his well-equipped warriors.
 The military governor loses, and the narrator comments:

 'Already a man by the age of ten, the stone thrower child's game with the stones became a gesture of a free man.
 He saw that nothing remained but the stones themselves to defend his home from the gluttony of the governor, who was gobbling away at the trees, the stars and the sun.'

 The leader of the troupe François Abū Sālim, was subsequently arrested for staging the play.

 In Michel Khleifi's 1990 film on the First Intifada, Canticle of the Stones, a woman collapses on seeing her house demolished by an Israeli bulldozer, and another woman comments: 'Even if every Palestinian dies, the stones will throw themselves by themselves.'

-Runa Mackay, commemorating an incident at Beit Sahour, writes: